סָיֹטֵ (Samech Yod Tet) SaYoTe

 SECOND CONVERSATION

 My notes from the previous call of this angel are quite brief compared to those near the end of the first circle.
 My intention in this call is to receive more information.
-I have on the altar an image I’ve drawn based on the appearance of the angel to me previously.
+I have on the altar an image I’ve drawn based on the angel’s previous appearance of the angel.

 “Angel, show thyself that I may know thee.”
-I see the flame of a lamp within a lamp, nested many-faceted crystal shells shaping the light even as they transmit it.
-Moving toward the outer shells, I see a great mechanism of surfaces, shaped in the likeness of all the things of earth, lit from within by one light, and each world a source of light to those further out, but the light is not dimmed, as it is relit within each frame through which it shines as if it were the inmost.
+I see the flame of a lamp within a lamp made of nested many-faceted crystal shells which shape the light even as they transmit it.
+Moving toward the outer shells, I see a great mechanism of surfaces, shaped in the likeness of all the things of earth, lit from within by one light, and each shell a world and a source of light to those further out, but the light is not dimmed, as it is relit within each frame through which it shines as if it were the inmost.
+I am aware of my physical surroundings as illuminated as if from within.

-“Angel, I give thanks for the light of your shining, and for the joy of passing it along to those in need of hope” (I was thinking of a young person who reached out to me earlier today for support).
+“Angel, I give thanks for the light of your shining, and for the joy of passing it along to those in need of hope” (thinking of a person who had reached out to me for support).
 Silence, then the feeling of a presence in the room with me, slowly circling my chair and the altar clockwise, continuing for some time, like one keeping watch over a fire.
 Eventually, I hear the faint echo of a chanted song, and decide to repeat the versicle to strengthen the connection.

 I sing the versicle again, hearing the angel’s call to circular repetition.
-Then, “Angel, what may I do to make secure myself, my family, and my community for storms that may come?”
+Then, “Angel, what may I do for the protection of myself, my family, and my community against adversity?”
 Gather among yourselves in circles, give song together and share food: and so you will be well and strong and among friends, in whatever comes.

 Leave a Reply